ding-lab/BreakPointSurveyor/README.md

 on access and distribution.
 Each of the three workflows operates on distinct datasets of various size, clinical relevance, and availability, to demonstrate different BreakPointSurveyor capabilities.

-In general, the workflows include all intermediate data which is allowed to be distributed and which is not prohibitively large in size.
+In general, the workflows include all intermediate data which is allowed to be distributed and which is not prohibitively large.

 ### TCGA_Virus workflow (`master` branch)